12 of the best places to stay in Scandinavia

 From igloos to castles and lighthouses to cranes, Scandinavia is home to some spectacular, unusual and amazing places to stay.

-Admittedly, they may not come cheap, but if you’re looking for that once-in-a-lifetime place to spend the night, here’s our pick of the best in Norway, Denmark and Sweden.
+But if you’re looking for that once-in-a-lifetime place to spend the night, here’s our pick of the best in Norway, Denmark and Sweden, plus a couple of top choices in Finland and Iceland too.

 Norway